What we know about alleged NSA leaker Reality Winner

 On social media, Reality Leigh Winner seems unafraid to be open.

-Her pages include her CrossFit workouts and homemade vegan meals, a love for nature and her pets, and a displeasure for some of President Donald Trump's policies.
+Her pages include her CrossFit workouts and homemade vegan meals, a love for nature and animals, and a displeasure for some of President Donald Trump's policies on the environment.

-But the 25-year-old government contractor from Georgia who has found herself in the middle of another National Security Agency whistleblower scandal is being accused of something with serious consequences: leaking national secrets.
+But the 25-year-old government contractor from Georgia who has found herself in the middle of a new scandal engulfing the National Security Agency is being accused of something with serious consequences: leaking national secrets.

-Winner was arrested and charged Monday with leaking a highly classified report about Russia allegedly taken from her job and emailed to a news outlet.
+Winner was charged Monday with leaking a highly classified report about Russia allegedly taken from her job and emailed to a news outlet.

 Here's what we know about her: